To "understand" means to be able to formulate

 judgments for critical purposes against arguments that do not

 lay open the boundary judgments that inform them (arguing critically

 active criticism of other positions and thus, as I originally

-feared, might be understood only or mainly or only in the second
+feared, might be understood only or mainly in the second

 sense.
 While this second sense is very important to me, the